HEPiX-Forum/hepix-forum.github.io/_benchmarking/how_to_run_HS23.md

 The user will need pip and git to install HEPScore23 as a Python package.

 Hardware requirements:
-   * A disk space proportional to the number of available cores on the server (1 GB per logical core) is necessary to temporarily store the results;
+   * A disk space proportional to the number of available cores on the server (about 1 GB per logical core) is necessary to temporarily store the results;
    * The server must have at least 2GB of RAM per logical core;
    * ulimit configuration (see details below)